 The Audit Committee reviews the annual and interim financial statements of Glacier and certain other public disclosure documents required by regulatory authorities and makes recommendations to the Board with respect to such statements and documents.
 This Committee also makes recommendations to the Board regarding the appointment of independent auditors, reviews the nature and scope of the annual audit as proposed by the auditors and management, and reviews with management the risks inherent in Glacier business and risk management programs relating thereto.
 This Committee also reviews with the auditors and management the adequacy of the internal accounting control procedures and systems within Glacier.
-The Audit Committee is comprised of three directors being Bruce Aunger (Chair), Christopher Hemming and Hugh McKinnon, all of whom are considered independent directors and financially literate under Multilateral Instrument 52-110 "Audit Committees".
+The Audit Committee is comprised of three directors being Bruce Aunger (Chair), Hugh McKinnon and Geoffrey Scott, all of whom are considered financial literate and independent directors.
 Certain information relating to the Audit Committee is contained in the Corporation's Annual Information Form under the section entitled "Audit Committee".
 The Annual Information Form is available on SEDAR at www.sedar.com.